awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

   ```

   In this example, Lambda@Edge automatically inserts `"key": "User-Agent"`\.
-For information about restrictions on header usage, see [Headers](lambda-requirements-limits.md#lambda-header-restrictions)\.
+For information about restrictions on header usage, see [Restrictions on edge functions](edge-functions-restrictions.md)\.

 **`method` \(read\-only\)**
 The HTTP method of the request\.